(January 21, 1927 – October 30, 2011)

-Tribute from niece: Joanne (Nahorney) Kraushar
+Tribute to Bill Melnechuk by niece, Joanne (Nahorney) Kraushar

 I am so sorry that our dear Uncle Bill is no longer with us; however, I have precious memories of him.
 The Nahorney children really did not know Uncle Bill until we were older.
 Uncle Bill got Albert his first car and in fact Albert got several vehicles from him.

 Then one year my mom, Verne, and I took a vacation to Florida to see Uncle Bill and Auntie Esther.
 My what a wonderful time we had with them.
 They were so gracious and hospitable.
 For a couple of days Verne helped Uncle Bill do some work for the neighbor and also went to other flea markets to pick up some goods so that Uncle Bill would have some newer things to sell at his flea market.
 Uncle Bill and Auntie Esther then took us to the Florida Keys and then we visited Fort Lauderdale where we spent some time with a friend of theirs (my mom knew them as they were from Beauvallon at one time).